DanielBundor/danielbundor/README.md

 - 👋 Hi, I’m @DanielBundor
 - 👀 I’m interested in Software Quality Assurance
-- 🌱 I’m currently learning QA
+- 🌱 I’m currently learning DevOps Engineering
-- 💞️ I’m looking to eventually launch a career in QA
+- 💞️ I’m looking to eventually launch a career in DevOps
 - 📫 How to reach me; you can reach me at Cbundor91@gmail.com

 <!---